-Google, with their AI/machine learning/neural networks optimising your keyword targeting, makes the whole situation more complex.
+Google, with their AI/machine learning/neural networks optimising your keyword targeting, makes the whole situation more complicated.

 All keyword match types, from Exact to Broad, has grown fuzzier over the years as Google claims they're able to identify searches of similar intent using their AI system, hence making exact not very exact anymore.

-In light of that, your "Total Eligible Impressions" change as Google's AI get smarter at identifying intent.
+In light of that, your "Total Eligible Impressions" change as Google's AI gets smarter at identifying intent.

 Slang and the way we used words do change with each generation and Google's AI can possibly capture that too.